Coating technology

 Frequently asked questions

-Coatings reduce long term costs and increase efficiency.
-Costs are reduced due to longer-lasting tools and increased cutting speeds and feeds, which results in higher productivity.
-Coated tools can be run with dry or with minimum lubrication (or release agents in the case of forming tools) saving both operating and recycling costs.
-Coatings on mechanicals reduce friction and wear and improve performance and reliability.
+PVD coatings reduce long-term costs and improve efficiency by enabling longer-lasting tools and allowing for increased cutting speeds and feeds, thus boosting productivity.
+PVD-coated tools can run dry or with minimal lubrication (or release agents for forming tools), saving on both operational and recycling costs.
+In mechanical components, PVD plating reduces friction and wear, enhancing performance and reliability.

-Prior to coating, substrates (tools and components) need to be free of any foreign matter, oils and grease on the surfaces that are to be coated, but also in all other areas.
-The cleaning process is an essential element that determines the adhesion and thus influences the performance of the coated part or tool.
+Prior to coating, substrates (components) need to be free of any foreign matter, oils and grease on the surfaces that are to be coated, but also in all other areas.
+The cleaning process is an essential element that determines the adhesion and thus influences the performance of the coated part.
 All parts are cleaned by Ionbond prior to coating, using a designated process.
 Ionbond encourages customers to discuss the optimum requirements for their substrates in order to ensure top performance.

 Ionbond coating processes will typically add a few µm of thickness to the components and tools.
 Coatings generally conform to the surface condition of the tool and do not act as fillers or levelers.
 Depending on the process, a small amount of roughness may be added.
 In such cases where extremely smooth surface finishes are required, post coating polishing can be carried out if required by the customer.

-The CVD and PACVD processes produce uniform and homogeneous coatings on the outside and the inside of the part or tool, which rests static in the chamber.
-PVD, on the other hand, is a line of sight process which requires substrates to be rotated in the chamber (from single to triple rotation) in order to achieve the required homogeneous coverage and thickness.
-Coating of inner diameters in PVD is restricted to a depth equal to the diameter of the opening.
+The PVD coating process operates on a line-of-sight basis, requiring substrates to rotate in the chamber (from single to triple rotation) to achieve consistent coverage and thickness.
+Coating inner diameters is restricted to a depth equal to the diameter of the opening.

-Typical lead times are 3 to 5 days.
-Test parts and samplings take more time as fixturing and process design is required.
+Typical lead times for both PVD and CVD coating services are usually 3 to 5 days.
+Test parts and sampling may take additional time for fixturing and process design.